-Grease Type: No. 2 lithium or molybdenum grease
+Grease Type: No. 2 general-purpose lithium-based or molybdenum-based grease

 - Disengage the blade-control switch (PTO), move the motion-control levers to the NEUTRAL-LOCK position, and set the parking brake. - 2.
 Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - 3.
 Clean the grease fittings with a rag.